“Back Forty” Research Garden

 Habitat for Humanity

-MCMG volunteers work with Habitat for Humanity to select plants, design and prepare beds, and plant shrubs and annuals appropriate for the new homes they have completed.
+Volunteers work with Habitat for Humanity to select plants, design and prepare beds, and plant shrubs and annuals appropriate for the new homes they have completed.
 The new homeowner receives plant care instructions along with a gift from MCMG consisting of a fifty (50′) foot water hose, sprinkler, and either a garden hoe or rake.
 These gifts are presented to the homeowner at the dedication of their new home.

-Project Coordinators: Jeanette Kelly and Sharon Richardson
+Project Coordinators: Jeanette Kelly, Sharon Richardson, and Melba Waldrop

 Lunch With the Masters